There is an epidemic of mass-shootings in America.

 I point out the fact that the vast majority of mass-shootings happen in places where no guns are allowed, like schools and public gathering places.
-Very few mass-shootings happen in places where guns are not allowed AND security screens for them, like airports and federal buildings.
+Very few mass-shootings occur in places where guns are not allowed AND security screens for them, such as airports and federal buildings.
 That means the problem is not whether to allow guns or disallow them.
 The problem is in creating gun-free zones and not enforcing them with security.

-Gun screening already happens in airports and federal buildings.
+Gun screening already happens at airports and federal buildings.
 Why does it not happen in schools and public gathering places?